2017 Men’s Lacrosse Stringing Rules

 - Excess string hanging from the lacrosse head should not be longer than two inches.

-- Measuring from the top of the scoop, you cannot have any shooters past the 4-inch mark.
+- Measuring from the top of the scoop, you cannot have any lacrosse shooting strings past the 4-inch mark.

 Clarification for past & future rules: